kwkarlwang/AlgoMonad/README.md

 ## Guide

-### Login Credientials
+### Login Credentials

-AlgoMonad needs to use the cookie credientials from leetcode in order to acquire user leetcode information.
+AlgoMonad needs to use the cookie credentials from leetcode in order to acquire user leetcode information.
 If you are on MacOS, you can either acquire the credientials manually or automatically.
 If you are on other platforms, currently you can only acquire the credientials manually.

 #### Manual